• Skip to primary navigation

 • 3/4 cups unsalted butter, melted and cooled (not hot)

-In a second bowl (the one attached to your standing mixer), add the entire bag of Lorraine’s Sweet Dough mix, including the three included yeast packets.
+In a second bowl (the one attached to your standing mixer), add the entire bag of Hand + Heart Sweet Dough mix, including the three included yeast packets.
 Whisk to combine.

 cinnamon roll dough after mixing 5 minutes

-Form dough into a ball and place it in a lightly-greased bowl.
+Form the dough into a ball and place it in a lightly greased bowl.
 Cover the bowl with plastic wrap and allow it to rise for about 2 hours in a warm place.
-I use a warming mat to help keep my dough warm as it rises since my house is always so cold.

 Cinnamon roll dough after rising for 2 hours - puffed up in a bowl